-A one or two weeks vacation to someplace warm or a life-changing adventurous trip, traveling indeed is soothing to the soul no matter how long or short the journey is.
+A one or two weeks vacation to someplace warm or a life-changing adventurous trip, traveling indeed is soothing to the soul no matter how long, or short the journey is.
 What stops some of us is the cost.
 Well not to worry, if you are low on the budget we have shortlisted the cheapest places to travel in Asia for you.

 The natural beauties and diverse cultures are two things people look forward to while taking any trip.
 Asia is one continent that offers both these qualities.